I’ve lightheartedly abstracted the Price equation for evolving populations to develop the eponymous PRice “equation” for

 - Addressing the underlying causes of these symptoms while in that state.

-It’s unlikely that people can therapeutically resolve underlying causes if the timing, duration, and intensity of efforts are externally determined.
-An individual’s efforts should neither use forcible approaches with drugs, etc., nor be primarily directed on someone else’s schedule.
+Per the above hypothesis 5, unlike animals, people can therapeutically resolve underlying causes without the timing, duration, and intensity of efforts being externally determined.
+An individual’s efforts neither have to use forcible approaches with drugs, etc., nor be primarily directed on someone else’s schedule.